 After an absence of more than 70 years, we are nearing the possibility of wolves returning to the GPNF.
-To do our part to make this transition as smooth as possible, we will be working to support non-lethal approaches to wolf management and we will be engaging with local communities and ranchers in constructive and productive dialogue.
+We support non-lethal approaches to wolf management and co-existence, and as the need arises, we will be engaging with local communities in constructive and productive dialogue.
 Communication is vital for building understanding.
-Looking to successful examples such as the range rider programs in northern Washington and the reduction of depredation seen with the use of fladry around calving pastures, we are able to highlight approaches and methods that work to serve the needs of all parties involved.
+Looking to successful examples such as the range rider programs in northern Washington and the reduction of depredation seen with the use of fladry and other deterrence measures around calving pastures, we recognize the value of conversation and collaboration in highlighting methods that work to serve the needs of all parties involved.

 Through predator control campaigns, wolves were extirpated from the region in the early 1900s.
 Similar to effects seen with the loss of other apex predators, the loss of wolves from the landscape has had detrimental effects on natural ecosystems that had evolved with these trophic cascades intact.
+Currently, we see hoof disease sweeping through elk herds of the southern Washington Cascades as well as a possible rise in the abundance of coyotes.
 The return of wolves, even in the matter of several years, has been shown to bring river systems and forest communities back into balance.

-Wolves have been returning to Washington and, as of 2016, there are at least 115 wolves in 20 known packs in the state.
-The wolves of Washington have arrived from Idaho, Montana, and British Columbia, and they are the same species historically found in the region.
-Most of these packs are in eastern Washington, but wolves have started to make a slow comeback in the Cascades.
+In Washington, wolves can be found mostly in the northern and eastern parts of the state, but there are packs as far south as the Cle Elum area.
+The wolves of Washington migrated from Idaho, Montana, and British Columbia, and they are the same species historically found in the region.
 Although wolves are re-establishing in some parts of their historic range, the stability of the species in the state is still precarious.